 16.4.
 REMOVAL OF EQUIPMENT FROM THE INVENTORY

-Removing assets from the university is the most regulated action Inventory Services undertakes and is therefore much more complicated than other inventory processes.
-There are several ways to remove an asset from the books ranging from moving it from one department’s inventory into another department’s inventory, to deleting something from the university’s inventory due to abandonment.
-The following sections outline each method of removal and when that method is the most appropriate to use: A. CCART (Capitalized and Controlled Asset Removal and Transfer) Transfers of assets within the university are processed through the CCART system.
+Removing assets from the university is the most regulated action Inventory Services undertakes and is, therefore, much more complicated than other inventory processes.
+There are several ways to remove an asset from the university’s inventory records, ranging from moving it from one department’s inventory into another to deleting something from the university’s inventory due to abandonment.
+The following sections outline each method of removal and when that method is the most appropriate to use: A. Capitalized and Controlled Asset Removal and Transfer (CCART)

+Transfers of assets within the university are processed through the CCART system.
 These are appropriate for transfers of assets within the university from one department to another as well as for transfers to Surplus.

-1. Surplus

-Extraordinary care must be taken when discarding The University of Texas at Austin equipment that is no longer needed.
-If unnecessary equipment cannot be sold, traded in, or transferred, it must be sent to Surplus Property or considered for cannibalization or scrap metal sale.
-Worn, obsolete, unserviceable, and otherwise useless equipment must not be disposed of by any other procedure.
-If it is not practical or economically feasible to transfer unserviceable or obsolete property to Surplus Property, departments must not arbitrarily discard such items.
-The property manager or designee must be advised of the circumstances and the department's recommendation for disposal.

-2. Departmental Transfer with Charge

 When equipment is transferred from one university department to another, including Surplus Property, the department must create a CCART/NT1 electronic document to process the transaction.
 CCART/NT1 is a Web-based system designed to expedite the equipment transfer process using electronic documents created by the department owning the equipment.
 CCART/NT1 documents are processed through the department's electronic routing and final approved by the department receiving the equipment.
 The transferring department remains accountable for the equipment until the NT1 electronic transfer document has been final approved by both the transferring and receiving departments.
 Under the following circumstances, the CCART/NT1 electronic document is routed for approval to the property manager prior to transfer to Surplus and requires written justification in the Comments section of the CCART document indicating why the item is being disposed of:

 The depreciated value of the equipment is $10,000 or greater.